 \subsubsection{Dipolar coupling}

-Another aspect of light-matter interactions, which is especially poorly understood, concerns the field that a dipole couples to within the multipolar-gauge.
+An aspect of light-matter interactions, which is especially poorly understood, concerns the field that a dipole couples to within the multipolar gauge.
 Common misidentifications are exacerbated by the development of the theory via semi-classical treatments as features heavily in textbook quantum optics (e.g. textbooks \cite{schleich_quantum_2001,gerry_introductory_2004,scully_quantum_1997}).
-In such treatments the gauge-principle implies that the EDA of the semi-classical PZW transformation applied to ${\bf p}-q{\bf A}_{\rm T}({\bf 0})$ within the Scr\"odinger equation yields the bilinear coupling $-q{\bf r}\cdot {\bf E}_{\rm T}({\bf 0})$ where ${\bf E}_{\rm T}=-{\dot {\bf A}}_{\rm T}$ \cite{schleich_quantum_2001,gerry_introductory_2004,scully_quantum_1997}.
+In such treatments the gauge principle implies that the EDA of the semi-classical PZW transformation applied to ${\bf p}-q{\bf A}_{\rm T}({\bf 0})$ within the Scr\"odinger equation yields the bilinear coupling $-q{\bf r}\cdot {\bf E}_{\rm T}({\bf 0})$ where ${\bf E}_{\rm T}=-{\partial_t {\bf A}}_{\rm T}$ \cite{schleich_quantum_2001,gerry_introductory_2004,scully_quantum_1997}.
 However, according to the fully quantum description the correct bilinear component of the coupling is $-q{\bf r}\cdot {\bf D}_{\rm T}({\bf 0})$ where ${\bf D}_{\rm T}= {\bf E}_{\rm T}+{\bf P}_{\rm T}$.
-The field ${\bf P}_{\rm T}$ is singular at ${\bf 0}$ so the fully quantum description provides a coupling that is {\em infinitely} different to the result of a semi-classical approach.
+The field ${\bf P}_{\rm T}$ is singular at ${\bf 0}$ so the fully quantum description provides a coupling that is {\em infinitely} different from the result of a semi-classical approach.
 Nevertheless, the notation $-q{\bf r}\cdot {\bf E}_{\rm T}({\bf 0})$ remains prevalent even in textbooks that employ fully quantum treatments (e.g. \cite{loudon_quantum_2000}).
-Further confusion stems from the fact that ${\bf E}_{\rm T}$ is often simply written as ${\bf E}$ even when ${\bf E}_{\rm L}\neq {\bf 0}$, such that the notation $-q{\bf r}\cdot {\bf E}({\bf 0})$ is also encountered in textbooks (e.g. \cite{agarwal_quantum_2012}) and more recently, in ultrastrong coupling light-matter physics literature (e.g. Ref. \cite{settineri_gauge_2019}).
+Further confusion stems from the fact that ${\bf E}_{\rm T}$ is often simply written as ${\bf E}$ even when ${\bf E}_{\rm L}\neq {\bf 0}$, such that the notation $-q{\bf r}\cdot {\bf E}({\bf 0})$ is also encountered in textbooks (e.g. \cite{agarwal_quantum_2012}) and more recently, in ultrastrong coupling light-matter physics literature (e.g. Ref. \cite{settineri_gauge_2021}).